 The secret to any great loaf of bread is a pre-ferment, or starter.
-This could be a quick one-day-old poolish made with flour, water and a pinch of yeast, or a proper sourdough which is a culture of wild yeast.
 A starter provides a depth of flavour to the bread, but, arguably more important, it gives it a fantastic texture.
-A mature sourdough has had plenty of time to develop a complex gluten network over a period of several weeks (or months, or years!), which is simply unobtainable with a standard loaf that's only proved for a few hours.
+This is due to the fact that a mature sourdough has had plenty of time to develop a complex gluten network over a period of several weeks (or months, or years!), which is simply unattainable with a standard loaf that's only proved for a few hours.

 This sourdough starter will take at least five days to make, but from that point it'll last indefinitely, provided you look after it.
-After five days, you'll be able to make a decent loaf of bread with it, but if you leave it for longer; two or three weeks, say, you'll get a far superior flavour and texture.
+After five days, you'll be able to make a decent loaf of bread with it, but if you leave it for longer; two or three weeks, say, you'll get an even better flavour and texture.